 Federal Student Aid

 Some people spend 20 years or more paying back their student loans.
-At the same time, it’s pretty tough to get a good job without a college degree, leaving you in a catch-22 situation.
+At the same time, it’s pretty tough to get a good job to work from home without a college degree, leaving you in a catch-22 situation.

 There is a way to lighten this load, though, and surprisingly many young adults don’t even know about it.
 A Federal Pell Grant for an undergraduate student can run to as much as $6,195 per year, which is nothing to sneeze at.
 This is in addition to any other student aid or scholarship you receive, so you should definitely take an hour or so to discuss this with your school’s financial aid office.